 Overall, the course aims to develop skills at using theory and history to inform debates on contemporary challenges, such as multiculturalism, (illegal) downloading/streaming/file-sharing, squatting, and economic development.
 In addition to gaining substantive expertise in various socio- and politico-legal fields, students develop communicative competence through participatory exercises, and intercultural competence through discussion with other students.

 This course is designed for all students having an interest in social sciences – in particular, history, sociology or political science – or in law.
 It is conceived as an undergraduate class, but the variety of students taking this course typically ranges from first-year students to post-graduate students.
 This experiential diversity provides unique opportunities for students to learn from one another.

 No prior knowledge of law or of social science is required; the only prerequisite is an open mind.

 Students are expected to attend each class; read the literature assigned for each class; and participate in class discussions and excursions.
-In addition, each student must complete a writing assignment (written protocol) analyzing some of the assigned readings.
-Students can choose between writing one written protocol of 6-8 pages, or two written protocols of 3-4 pages each.
+In addition, each student must complete a writing assignment (written protocol of 5-7 double-spaced pages) analyzing some of the assigned readings.
 Finally, each student is required to take a written final examination.

 Readings for the course are contained in a reader that will be provided at orientation.